PCOD - Causes, Symptoms, Diagnosis, Treatment, Complications.

 Reasons for PCOD

-While the exact PCOD problem causes are unclear, potential factors include:
+While the exact PCOD causes are unclear, potential factors include:

 • Insulin resistance